 7.2.2.
 Information security awareness, education and training

 It is often said that the biggest risk to security comes from staff and users of IT systems.
 The best defence we have against this weak link is training.
 Studies have shown that the more educated a user is, the less likely they are to be the cause of security incidents.
 This is due to increased knowledge but also increased awareness of the risks the staff member’s organization faces.
 From this it quickly becomes apparent that one of the best ways to protect your organization is to put into place an initiative for continuous security awareness training, and more general information security training, for all staff.
 This will ensure that staff understand their responsibilities, types of attacks that may target them and the different threat vectors.
-It can also instill certain best practices into staff, such as not holding the door open to unidentified people, not giving out information over the phone, to be more scrupulous when deciding if an email is a phishing attack and even to discourage staff from discussing sensitive matters with colleagues in public places.
-Part of this training should include familiarizing staff with policies and other security documents.
+It can also instil certain best practices into staff, such as not holding the door open to unidentified people, not giving out information over the phone, to be more scrupulous when deciding if an email is a phishing attack and even to discourage staff from discussing sensitive matters with colleagues in public places.
+Part of this training should include familiarising staff with policies and other security documents.

 7.2.3.
 Disciplinary process.